-We're working with local organisations and Rotary groups to understand how we can help provide emergency shelter to help families start rebuilding their lives.
+We've worked with local organisations and Rotary groups to provide emergency shelter to help families start rebuilding their lives.

-We are working tirelessly with the Kenya Red Cross Society to help families whose homes have been washed away.
+We have worked tirelessly with the Kenya Red Cross Society to help families whose homes have been washed away.

-But our effort comes with some unique challenges.
-Kenya has a strict plastic ban, so we're removing all plastic from the ShelterKits we're sending to the country.
+But our effort came with some unique challenges.
+Kenya has a strict plastic ban, so we've manually removed all plastic from the ShelterKits before sending them to the country.

-This will help us get aid to families who need it quicker, and without importation problems.
+This helped us get aid to families who needed it quicker, and without importation problems.